University College London (UCL) – Indian Institute of Science (IISc) Joint Call for Collaborative Projects and Exchange Activities

 Staff members with the following roles: The call is open to all the faculty members

-• Professor / Professorial Research Fellow/ Professor (Teaching) or equivalent
+• Professor / Professorial Teaching Fellow or equivalent.

-• Technician, Research Assistant or equivalent are eligible to apply provided their contract covers the spend and activity period
+• Post Doc/ Researcher/ Post Doc Fellow/ Research Associate or equivalent are eligible provided their contract covers the spend and activity period

 Note: